-- Assume 75% of the volume of the soil down to 15' BGS requires Class II landfill disposal and 25% requires Class I disposal. - Material from 15' BGS to contact with OBM/MS will need Class II landfill disposal. - OBM/MS suitable for any reuse or disposal. - Groundwater within the site liner will require treatment and off-site disposal.
-Groundwater below monitoring wells can be discharged to the Bay. - Any bulkhead will need to be designed to meet environmental mitigation needs (contain and possibly treat groundwater).
+- Assume 75% of the volume of the soil down to 15' BGS requires Class II landfill disposal and 25% requires Class I disposal. - Material from 15' BGS to contact with OBM/MS will need Class II landfill disposal.

+- OBM/MS suitable for any reuse or disposal. - Groundwater within the site liner will require treatment and off-site disposal.
+Groundwater below monitoring wells can be discharged to the Bay. - Any bulkhead will need to be designed to meet environmental mitigation needs (contain and possibly treat groundwater)Dredge operations will occur 24 hours per day, 7 days a week.
+Production rate of 6,000 cy/day.